Larrye Weaver

-Lawrence Bernard "Larrye" Weaver (born November 17, 1931) is a former American football player and coach who played for the New York Giants of the National Football League (NFL) as a halfback and defensive back in 1955.
+Lawrence Bernard "Larrye" Weaver (born November 17, 1931) is an American former professional football player and coach in the National Football League (NFL).
+He played for the New York Giants as a halfback and defensive back in 1955.
 He attended Antelope Valley College and Fullerton College.
 After his playing career, he became an assistant coach in college and professional football, most prominently as the offensive coordinator for the San Diego Chargers and the Cleveland Browns in the early 1980s.

 Early life and amateur career

 Weaver was born in 1931 in Monte Vista, Colorado.
 He moved to Anaheim, California as a child and attended Anaheim High School and Antelope Valley Junior College.
 He also served in the United States Air Force.
 He played college football at the halfback position for Antelope Valley and received the nickname "The Anaheim Antelope".

 Professional career

 Weaver signed with the New York Giants of the National Football League in 1955, replacing Buford Long, who had been drafted into the army.
 Weaver appeared in six games for the Giants, playing halfback and defensive back, and carried the ball three times for zero net yards.